tystar86/python_exercises/Tasks/math.md

 ```

 #68.
->Write a Python program to create a Pythagorean theorem calculator.
+>Write a function to create a Pythagorean theorem calculator.

 **Note :** In mathematics, the Pythagorean theorem, also known as Pythagoras' theorem, is a fundamental relation in Euclidean geometry among the three sides of a right triangle.
 It states that the square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides.